Loading...

 Average Persons

-This is the number of people that, on average, will be exposed to each Spot.
-Average Persons is calculated by multiplying Population by Rating then dividing by 100.
+The number of people, on average, exposed to each spot.
+Calculated by multiplying population by rating, then dividing by 100.

 Cross-Channel